aappddeevv/scalajs-reaction/docs/src/main/tut/docs/macros.md

 ---
 # macros

+Macros are now excluded from the build.
+Ignore!

 Macros have been included that transform your non-native JS traits into list oriented constructors.
 So instead of this: